meeran2019/microservice-architecture/Overview.md

 ## CI CD Proccess:

-Continuos Integration process is managed by using Jenkins Pipeline to build, test, generate and push to artifact, generate docker image and push to ECR.
+Continuos Integration process is managed by using Jenkins Pipeline to build, test, generate artifact, generate docker image, push to ECR and update manifest.

-For Java applications:
+**For Java applications:**
+When developer push the code to Github, with the help of webhook, it will trigger the jenkni

 For nodejs application: